 ALSO READMartyr's daughter: Delhi police examines DCW letter on rape DU student approaches DCW against online threats DCW writes to Delhi Police seeking immediate arrest of Gurmehar Kaur's 'online' assailants DCW Home Guards safeguarding Kargil martyr's daughter: Maliwal Kargil martyr's daughter moves DCW over 'rape' threats from

+The DCW is looking into the matter," she said.
 The warden said, "I have not issued any such notice.
 It looks like some prank by students as it has been circulated on social media as well.
 I have been told that it has my signatures as well and I have called a meeting of the hostel staff to investigate the issue.